David Hobbs helped make these videos

 This video shows you how to add transmission fluid to your 1999 Chevrolet S10.
 Before adding transmission fluid, make sure that your engine was running when you checked the fluid level.
 If the transmission fluid level on your S10 is low, you need to add fluid through the dipstick tube.
 Chevrolet has been developed sophisticated transmissions through years and it is critical that you add the exact type of transmission fluid stipulated by your owner's manual (typically in the back of the manual in a section titled Fluid Capacities.)
 When adding transmission fluid to your S10, be sure to add it slowly as the transmission fluid capacity is reached quickly and it is difficult to remove excess fluid if you overfill.

 If you are having problems with the transmission in your S10, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-There's no reason to check the washer fluid level without adding some - see how to do it here!2003 Chevrolet S10 2.2L 4 Cyl.
+Minor transmission fluid leaks can often be fixed with the right sealant - see how to do this2003 Chevrolet S10 2.2L 4 Cyl.
 Standard Cab Pickup (2 Door)